dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 Sometimes, your 'real' (useful) code is very short, and you don't need complex logic, custom auto-injection, etc.
 In this case, you can omit the 'boilerplate' code and directly write your 'useful' code.

-Under the hood, the Java223 bundle will 'wrap' your code inside a class with nearly the same content as `Java223Script` created in the helper lib, with a bunch of standard imports (mainly item state types) and a main method.
+Under the hood, the Java223 bundle will 'wrap' your code inside a class with nearly the same content as `Java223Script` (you can inspect `Java223Script` in the helper lib: a bunch of standard imports such as item state types, injection utility methods, the generated -if enabled- helper classes, and a main method wrapping your code).

 For example, this one-line script is perfectly valid: